 Ed Sarath divides his time between teaching, scholarship, performing, composing, recording, speaking, and spearheading leadership initiatives that aim to bring an expanded vision of creativity and consciousness development to musical study and education at large.

 His compositional work spans diverse musical horizons and ensemble types.
-His large ensemble jazz compositions are featured on his recording New Beginnings, played by the London Jazz Orchestra playing his large ensemble compositions and his solo flugelhorn work.
-His music has been performed across the US, Europe, and South America.
-Prior recordings include Timescape, Last Day in May (Konnex, Berlin), and Voice of the Wind (Owl, Paris) and feature a host of internationally-renowned artists as side-personnel, including Karl Berger, Joanne Brackeen, Mick Goodrich, David Liebman, Billy Hart, Cecil McBee, Harvie Swartz, and Marvin Smitty Smith.
+His large ensemble jazz compositions are featured on his recording New Beginnings, featuring the London Jazz Orchestra playing his large ensemble compositions and his solo flugelhorn work.
+His music has been performed across the U.S., Europe, and South America.
+Previous recordings include Timescape, Last Day in May (Konnex, Berlin), and Voice of the Wind (Owl, Paris), which feature a host of internationally renowned artists as side-personnel, including Karl Berger, Joanne Brackeen, Mick Goodrich, David Liebman, Billy Hart, Cecil McBee, Harvie Swartz, and Marvin Smitty Smith.
 His work Brahma, Vishnu, Shiva for 90-voice choir, string orchestra, and jazz soloists represents his bridging of diverse stylistic horizons.

 He is a fellow of the National Endowment for the Arts (three-time NEA fellow, twice in performance, once in composition), the American Council of Learned Societies, the Ford Foundation, the National Center for Institutional Diversity, and the MacDowell Colony.
 He is the recipient of the Harold R. Johnson Diversity Award at U-M.